MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 - When acquired as Copilot Studio licenses, Copilot Credits can be allocated (also known as assigned) to a specific environment in Power Platform admin center (PPAC), or left unallocated at an organization (tenant) level.
 - Similarly, AI Builder credits can be allocated to a specific environment, or left unallocated.

 Once an environment has Copilot Credits available, it can run the AI Builder features in all contexts.
-Having AI Builder credits available only allows these features to run in a Power Apps and Power Automate context.
+If an environment only has AI Builder credits available, it can only run AI Builder features in Power Apps and Power Automate.

 ### Consumption